 High quality, modern, responsible.
 Yet we don’t want to shout ‘sustainability’ from the rooftops, because this is a puzzle that’s always up for improvement.
 At Artipoppe, we will not rest on our laurels until sustainability isn’t just the exception or a trend, but the absolute norm.
 Firstly, we think of the wonderfully talented and skilled people we work with.
 Anna in the Netherlands who creates all the ideas, and the team in Lithuania crafting all the weaving and stitching with the utmost care.
 All workers involved in the manufacturing process earn fair wages and are treated with respect and dignity.
 At all times, we aim to avoid overstock.
 The same goes for overconsumption in general.
 Therefore, all Artipoppe products have a quality seal that will effortlessly withstand the test of time.
 Pick your baby carrier and use it from birth up to two years of age, for not one but all of your children and theirs.
 Each and every product is checked and packaged by hand under our own roof in the Netherlands.
 Ready to be shipped to all corners of the world – weaving an invisible common thread to our Artipoppe world family out there.

 Artipoppe was founded by Anna van den Bogert in 2012.
-Today, Artipoppe items ship to 70 countries worldwide in the regions of North America, Western Europe, East-Asia and Oceania.
+Today, Artipoppe items ship to over 90 countries worldwide in the regions of North America, Western Europe, East-Asia and Oceania.
 The company’s highest market share is found in the Unites States and European countries including the United Kingdom, Denmark, Germany, Belgium and its home country, the Netherlands.